otrv4/otrv4/otrv4.md

   * Otherwise:
     * Forget your old `X` value that you sent earlier.
     * Validate the pre-key message.
+Validation is detailed below.
     * If validation succeeds:
       * Send a DRE-Auth message.
       * Transition to the `ENCRYPTED_MESSAGES` state.